FASCETS is a non-profit organization that celebrated its 20th anniversary in 2017.

 FASCETS is an acronym for Fetal Alcohol Syndrome Consultation, Education, and Training Services.
 We began as a non-profit in October 1997, when the terminology had not yet evolved to the broader term of Fetal Alcohol Spectrum Disorders, or FASD.
 The application of the FASCETS Neurobehavioral Model is not limited to alcohol-related symptoms of underlying brain dysfunction, as it is applicable to understanding and developing accommodations for any other brain-based conditions such as autism, ADHD, TBI, and others.

-We offer workshop and consultation on the Neurobehavioral Model to parents, caregivers, support workers and professionals, to support the development and implementation of accommodations that recognize who the person is and how their brain functions (or functions differently), and to set the conditions for success.
+We offer workshops and consultation on the Neurobehavioral Model to parents, caregivers, support workers and professionals, to support the development and implementation of accommodations that recognize who the person is and how their brain functions (or functions differently), and to set the conditions for success.
 We also develop and sell materials about FASD and the Neurobehavioral Model (see Resources).

 What is the central value of the Neurobehavioral Model?
 It is the emotional shift made possible by understanding differently, notably from anger to compassion, from which all else follows.
 The fundamental emotional relationship to the person changes, which is the basis for hope, healing and health.